stevencohn/OneMore/README.md

 [Reference Commands](../../wiki/Reference-Commands)
 * Insert a new footnote (endnote) at the current location
 * Remove a footnote from either the label or from the footer description
+* Create bi-directional links between pages or paragraphs on a page
 * Link to current page from other pages that reference this page title
 * Map Linked Pages to report all pages that link to other pages
 * Replace hyperlinked URLs with their Web page titles